-No one likes to take on debt but sometimes taking a loan is necessary in order to reach our goals of going to college, owning a car or a home or running a business.
-Borrowing isn’t necessarily a bad thing (remember, there is good debt and bad debt) as long as you have a solid plan to pay back as quickly as possible.
+Sometimes taking a loan is necessary in order to reach your goals of going to college, owning a car or a home or running a business.
+Borrowing isn’t necessarily a bad thing (remember, there is good debt and bad debt) as long as you have a solid plan to pay it back as quickly as possible.
 What’s the rush?
 Compound interest.
 It increases the amount you owe every day you still have the debt, because borrowing money is not free!

-As you pay off debt, try to leave the the line of credit and credit cards open where possible, but stop using them.
-Closing them can lower your credit score.
+As you pay off debt, try to leave the the line of credit and credit cards open when possible, but stop using them.
+Closing them can lower your credit score since it will lower your available credit.
 Instead, just cut up any credit cards or put them away so you aren’t tempted to use them.
 Paying off your loans and other debt is good for your financial well-being and for your credit score.
 It will give you a boost of confidence about your future and reinforces good financial behavior.